 All AUC students are housed in one of three buildings in a single purpose-built complex on the Carolina MacGillavrylaan in Amsterdam Science Park, located in the Amsterdam East (Amsterdam-Oost) neighbourhood of the city.
-The modern student residences are owned and run by housing association DUWO.
+The modern student residences are owned and managed by housing association DUWO.

-If you are offered a admission to AUC and you accept it, you will be placed on the list to pick your preferred room in the DUWO room selection system in May.
-All rooms that become available over the summer are listed in the system and you will be able to view the room size, address, type of unit and rental price.
+If you are offered admission to AUC and you accept it, you will be placed on the list to pick your preferred room in May via room.nl, the digital selection platform used by housing association DUWO.
+All rooms that become available over the summer are listed in this system and you will be able to view the room size, address, type of unit and rental price.
 In most cases, there will also be a floor plan available.
-It is not possible to allocate single units to all students in the first year.
-However, at the end of your first academic year at AUC, you will be allowed to switch rooms before the new students move in.
-This ensures that most students get their room of preference by the end of their first year.
-Please note that shared units are always single gender and not co-ed.
+It is not possible to allocate single units to all students in their first year.
+However, at the end of your first academic year at AUC, you will be allowed to switch rooms before new students move in.
+This ensures that most students get their preferred room by the end of their first year.
+Please note that shared units are always single-gender and not co-ed.

 You will sign a tenancy agreement with DUWO and rent your accommodation directly from them for the duration of your studies at AUC.

-The rent includes an advance towards service costs, e.g. your utilities such as electricity and water (collective and individual), cleaning of public spaces, rubbish collection, and contents insurance.
+The rent includes an advance towards service costs, e.g. your utilities such as electricity and water (collective and individual), cleaning of public spaces, rubbish collection and contents insurance.
 Each year DUWO will calculate your actual service costs: if you have paid too much, you will get a refund.
 If you have paid too little, you will be charged the difference.

 The units are decorated and equipped with a floor-covering and curtains, but they are not furnished.
-You will therefore need to supply your own furniture, kitchen equipment/appliances and any other home goods you may need.
+You will need to supply your own furniture, kitchen equipment/appliances and any other home goods you may need.
 All the units are centrally heated (underfloor heating).

 Please note, all student rooms shown have been furnished with items that students have purchased themselves.
 Your room will not have furniture in it upon arrival (click on the photo to open the slideshow).